As radically normal as Milgram

 Welcome to this platform for the cultivated exchange of arguments.

 We have forgotten how to endure contradiction.
 It is okay to disagree here.
-I would like to ask you to remain respectful and polite.
+I would ask you to remain respectful and polite.
 Insults and hate comments will be removed in future, as will calls to vote for political parties.
 I reserve the right to delete insulting or derogatory comments.
 This public forum and its inherent opportunity to exchange arguments and opinions is an attempt to uphold freedom of expression - including freedom of dissent.
 I would like to see the old-fashioned virtue of respect cultivated here.

 "Controversy is not an annoying evil, but a necessary prerequisite for the success of democracy."
 Federal President Dr. h.c.
 Joachim Gauck (ret.), only 5 years ago in his speech on the Day of the Basic Law.